Back to Logging guides

 auth:

-strategy: "bearer"
+strategy: bearer

 token: "<your_vector_source_token>"

-Save the file and run the command once more:
+Save the file and restart the containers:

 docker compose up -d